DarrenF-1/Rowe_CCC_Commented_Disassembly/README.md

 # Rowe CCC Commented Disassembly

-My project to understand and comment a disassembly of my Rowe/AMI R-89 jukebox's CCC code.
+_My project to understand and comment a disassembly of my Rowe/AMI R-89 jukebox's CCC code_.

 The Rowe/AMI R-89 is a jukebox released in late 1984.
 Its "brain" is the CCC (Central Control Computer).
-The CCC is a simple 8-bit embedded computer, with a 6502 microprocessor, two 6520 PIA I/O ICs, 2KB of battery-backed CMOS RAM, and code (and data) programmed to an EPROM (8kB or 16kB).
+The CCC is a simple 8-bit embedded computer, with a 6502 microprocessor, two 6520 PIA I/O ICs, 2kB of battery-backed CMOS RAM, and code (and data) programmed to an EPROM (8kB or 16kB).
 This project is primarily about documenting how the code (and data) on the EPROM functions.

-This project currently focuses on the R-89 model jukebox, mostly because that's what I own.
-However, the project has a slightly wider applicability.
+This project currently focuses on the R-89 model jukebox, because that's what I own.
+However, the project has a wider applicability.
 Largely similar (perhaps identical) CCC circuit boards and evolving code was used for subsequent Rowe jukebox models for several years, such as the R-90, R-91, R-92, R-93 and R-94 (collectively "R-9X").
 Some other collectors have shared EPROM dumps of other EPROMs in this series.
-Future work will include comparative disassembly of later EPROM versions.
+Future work will include comparative disassembly of other EPROM versions.

 > Note that this project relates specifically to the "CCC" used in th R-88 _video_ and R-89 through the R-94 models with CCC assembly part number 4-07773-XX and CCC PCB part number 6-09738-XX.
 It does *not* relate to the identically-named "CCC" used in the earlier R-84 throuh R-88 (_non_-video) models, with assembly P/N 6-08870-XX and PCB P/N 6-08871-XX; _nor_ to the "CCC" used in the later CD-100 and up models, with assembly P/N 4-08322-XX and PCB P/N 6-10311-XX.

 The main purpose of the project is to document, by commenting a disassembly of original 6502 code, as much as possible of the CCC EPROM code/data.
-This in turn will facilitate code hacks/modifications, improvements, add-ons, upgrades, homebrew versions, etc.
+However, this will in turn facilitate code hacks/modifications, improvements, add-ons, upgrades, homebrew versions, hardware interfaces, etc.

-> COMMENTED DISASSEMBLY PROJECT STATUS: ~85% complete.
+> COMMENTED DISASSEMBLY **PROJECT STATUS: ~85% complete**.
 Much of the remaining code, not fully understood, relates to video mode and low-level state machine operation of the record mechanism ("mech").

 ## Sub-Projects

 There are also sub-projects undertaken to support the above main purpose.
 For example, documenting and understanding all of the connections and interfaces to the CCC.
-Some of these interfaces are all but essential to CCC function: the LED displays in the top of the jukebox, the record magazine controller, the keypad, etc.  But some interfaces are very much optional:  the InterROWEgator device, wallboxes, the V/MEC video  system, a CD changer used with later versions of the CCC.
-In any case, better understanding of these devices will help to understand more of the code in the CCC which communicates with them.
+Some of these interfaces are all but essential to CCC function: the LED displays in the top of the jukebox, the record magazine controller mechanism, the input keypad, etc.  But some other interfaces are very much optional:  the InterROWEgator device, wallboxes like the "Walette", the V/MEC video system, and CD changers used with later versions of the CCC.
+In any case, better understanding of these devices will help to understand more of the CCC code which communicates with them.

 ### Emulator

 A sub-project to help support the commented disassembly is the creation of an emulator.
 It uses a public-domain 6502 CPU emulator (Fake6502 CPU emulator core v1.1, by Mike Chambers, as found here: ~~http://rubbermallet.org/fake6502.c~~ LINK ROT.
 Archive.org snapshot here:  https://web.archive.org/web/20260719060948/http://rubbermallet.org/fake6502.c) as the core of a CCC/jukebox emulator written by me that I am calling "rowem".
 It is currently very bare-bones, but functional.
 It boots up, allows service and programming modes, permits coining-up, and simulating playing selections, saves RAM between sessions, has a (text-based) display and the ability to monitor any selected page (256-bytes) of RAM during operation.
-This is a valuable tool to help build and verify understanding of the 6502 code function (especially variable/RAM use).
-It will also be helpful to do simulated testing of future EPROM code modifications.
-It could potentially be much more useful, if it had additional features such as breakpoints/watchpoints, live disassembly, register monitoring, etc.  Some of these features may be added in the future.
+This is a valuable tool to help build and verify understanding of the 6502 code function, especially variables and RAM use.
+It is also helpful for simulated testing of EPROM code modifications (see **ROM Hacking*** folder).
+It could potentially be even more useful, if it had additional features such as breakpoints/watchpoints, live disassembly, register monitoring, etc.

 > EMULATOR PROJECT STATUS: rowem v0.2 has basic functionality and is released.
 Plenty of opportunity remains to add features and make improvements.